sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - **METADATA_TABLE.csv**

-  This csv is UDM schema specific as it identifies which columns are a part of the primary key or each table.
-This CSV will be updated with every release of a new UDM schema version.
+  This CSV identifies which columns are a part of the primary key for each table.
+In recent UDM schema versions primary and foreign key information became available via the API, making this CSV obsolete.

 - **datatypes.sas7bdat**